devbret/geospy-api-mapping/README.md

 Next, open the index.html file with any modern web browser.
 This will feature a world map, file uploader, "Load Data" button and other interfaces.
 Select your JSON with the file input element.
 Finally press the blue button to load and display the results.

-For further clarification of how this app works, [here is a brief YouTube video walkthrough](https://youtu.be/FJfkNz5O41A).

 ## Important Point To Remember

 The predictive coordinates returned for each image will all share the same hue when viewed as markers on the world map.